 Freyr and Ragnarok

 After all this, you might think Freyr has a happy ending.
-After all, he rules over Alfheim, has one of the most beautiful beings in the world as his wife and is in good standing with all other gods.
+After all, he rules over Alfheim, has one of the most beautiful beings in the world as his wife, and is in good standing with all other gods.

 Unfortunately, Freyr’s love comes back to bite him with dire consequences.
-As Ragnarok approaches, the end of the world is nigh.
+As Ragnarok approaches, the end of the world is near.
 Ragnarok is when all the deities of Norse mythology meet their inevitable fate.
 Freyr is no exception.

-Remember how Freyr gave up Sumarbrander?
 The fact that he gave up his most valuable weapon and will no longer be in possession of it when the apocalypse arrives is a dire prospect.
 It is said that Freyr will fall to Surtr, the fire Jotunn when Ragnarok finally comes.

 It is also thought that the weapon Surtr will use is Sumarbrander itself, which makes the tale all the more tragic.
-Imagine getting slain by the blade you once mastered.

 Freyr will die battling Surtr due to the absence of Sumarbrander, and that one wrong choice he made years earlier will return to haunt him on his deathbed.
 After slaying Freyr, Surtr will engulf Midgard’s entirety with his flames, destroying the entire world.